jwalton/rust-book-abridged/docs/ch14-more-about-cargo.md

 // --snip--
 ```

-### Exporting a Convenient Public API with pub use
+### Exporting a Convenient Public API with `pub use`

-Sometimes we might organize the internals of our library in such a way that makes it easier to implement, but is at odds with how someone would actually want to use our crate.
-If you have some struct or module that is frequently used by users of your crate, but is buried deep in the module hierarchy of your crate, this this is going to be a pain point for your users.
+We talked about this back in [chapter 7](./ch07-packages-crates-modules.md#re-exporting-names-with-pub-use), but sometimes we might organize the internals of our library in such a way that makes sense to use when we're developing it, but is at odds with how someone would actually want to use our crate.
+If you have some struct or module that is frequently used by users of your crate, but is buried deep in the module hierarchy, this is going to be a pain point for your users.

 Here's an example: